-Units will be assessed internally by your teacher or lecturer as 'pass' or 'fail'.
+Units will be assessed internally by your teacher for Nat 3 and 4 only.
+Your work will be externally graded by SQA at Nat 5.
 Your work will be assessed on an ongoing basis throughout the course.
 Items of work might include: